storacha/specs/invocation.md

 ## 1.4 Note on Schema Syntax

 We use [IPLD Schema] syntax extended with generics.
-Standard IPLD Schema can be derived by ignoring parameters enclosed in angle brackets and interpreting parameters as `Any`.
+Standard IPLD Schema can be derived by ignoring parameters enclosed in angle brackets and interpreting parameters as `any`.

-Below schema is in our extended syntax
+Below schema is in the extended syntax

 ```ipldsch
 type Box<T> struct {